DanGuillem/dan-guillem.github.io/index.md

-## A selection of data analytics, data science and machine learning projects
+## A selection of data analytics, engineering and machine learning projects

 ---